 Permits are issued by cantonal immigration offices, so expats should contact the office where they hope to be based – each canton has different quotas for non-European workers.

-There have been moves to further limit the number of foreign workers in Switzerland, which could even affect EU/EFTA citizens in future, so expats should keep up to date with developments.
+There have been moves to simplify the process of employing foreign workers, so expats looking to work in Switzerland should keep up to date with developments.

 Residence permits for EU/EFTA nationals